yonderlabs/api/source/includes/_yonderapi-text-collections.md

 # API on Text Collections

-The following set of API allows for storing **a set of text documents** and extracting semantic information from them (e.g. comparing them, or searching for concepts across them).
-If you need to analyze just one document please refer to YonderAPI on Single Text provided above.
+The following set of API allows for storing metadata of a set of documents from which it is possible to explore inter-document relations (e.g. compare them, build graphs, or search for concepts across them).
+If you need to analyze documents without storing indexes please refer to YonderAPI on Text Documents provided above.

 <aside class="notice">